-- What Data Do You Collect and How?
+- What Data Do We Collect and How?

 - How Do You Use My Personal Data?

 Under the Data Protection Legislation, we must always have a lawful basis for using personal data.
-The following table describes how wemay use your personal data, and our lawful bases for doing so:
+The following describes how we will use your personal data, and our lawful basis for doing so: